 The IAL is designed to give students industry knowledge, marketable skills, interpersonal and collaborative abilities and build industry networks to launch their careers and excel in the field of advanced analytics.

 IAL Placement Assignment: Specific placements will be determined by the MSc Faculty, MSc Program Services Office and will be based on the input of participating companies.
 Projects and companies are subject to change each year.
 While students may indicate preferences for a certain company and project, students are not guaranteed their preferences as this depends on the business needs and individual assessment of Ivey’s IAL partners.

 - Prescriptive Analytics and Optimization: This course covers formulations, applications and theory of optimization.
 The students will learn how to model decision problems using linear, integer and nonlinear programming techniques, how to implement these models using modern software, and finally how to interpret the results and gain business and managerial insights.

 NHH Dual Degree

 The NHH portion of your MSc experience includes a mandatory research-based thesis.
 The MSc-NHH stream is an excellent option for students who do wish to gain valuable international experience while studying and living abroad.
-In this option, you will spend Terms 3 and 4 studying at NHH.
+In this option, you will spend Terms 4 plus an additional term 5 studying at NHH.
 Visit the NHH website here.